BenAidlin/SearchEngineOnWikipedia/README.md

   - create_title_index.ipynb
   - create_body_index_page_rank_doc_title.ipynb
   - create_anchor_index.ipynb
-- RunAppFiles - Contains all files neeeded to deploy the code into Google cloud compute engine, along with the RESTfull API supporting the requests, the virtual machine startup script.
+- RunAppFiles - Contains all files neeeded to deploy the code into Google cloud compute engine, along with the RESTfull API supporting the requests and the virtual machine startup script.
 There are another 3 files provided to help examine the results with the "queris_train.json" file containing queries alongside their top wiki pages, and 2 .ipynb files that run the application and test the results.
   - run_frontend_in_gcp.sh
   - startup_script_gcp.sh
   - search_frontend_gcp.py